 This social leave is paid by the FSPP.

 Childcare leave can last for a maximum of 3 years.
-During this period, the child’s mother (or other family member who is on this leave) retains a workplace.
+During this period, the child’s mother (or another family member who is on this leave) retains a workplace.

 Monthly payments depend on the average salary in the country.
 The government twice a year, in August and in February, recalculates this parameter.

 Belarus also supports the birth rate with a childbirth payment.
-This payment depends on the budget of the subsistence minimum which is 10 subsistence minimums for the first child, and 14 for second and onward.
-In August 2020, the childbirth payment for first child is 2561 BYN (approximately 1000 USD) and for second 3585.40 BYN (approximately 1400 USD).
+This payment depends on the budget of the subsistence minimum which is 10 subsistence minimums for the first child and 14 for the second and onward.
+In February 2022, the childbirth payment for the first child is 2965,5 BYN (approximately US$ 910) and for the second 4151,7 BYN (approximately US $1273 USD).

-Women who are registered at the clinic for pregnancy up to 12 weeks have also an additional benefit after childbirth, which also depends on the amount of one subsistence minimum, now it is 256.10 BYN (about 100 USD).
+Women who are registered at the clinic for pregnancy up to 12 weeks have also an additional benefit after childbirth, which also depends on the amount of one subsistence minimum, now it is 296.55 BYN (about US$ 91).

 Unemployment benefits are paid by the Republican budget to unemployed citizens who is unemployed and has registered with the employment service.

-The amount of the benefit is from 27 BYN to 54 BYN (10 to 22 USD) per month.
+The amount of the benefit is from 32 BYN to 64 BYN (US$10 – US$20) per month.
 It depends on the number of weeks of job searching and total work experience.

 All citizens of the Republic of Belarus have free medical care in public health institutions.
 The government using the state budget provides it.